 If, after the aid package has been awarded, it is determined that an additional resource is available to the student to help meet the cost of attendance, the Office of Financial Aid and Scholarships will be required to recalculate the applicant’s eligibility to include the additional resource.
 If the additional resource causes an over-award situation, the student’s aid package will be adjusted to compensate for the over award.
 Adjustments may include canceling or decreasing previously awarded aid.
 A revised award notification letter will be sent to the applicant indicating any revisions made to the aid package.

 The cost of attending ASU varies with enrollment status, housing situations and personal lifestyles.
 Standard student expense budgets are prepared each year to determine a student’s financial need.
 Budgets are constructed for students living with relatives and students living on or off campus.
-Each standard expense budget includes cost components defined by law for tuition and fees, room and board, books and supplies, transportation, miscellaneous personal expenses and loan fees.
+Each standard expense budget includes cost components defined by law for tuition and fees, housing and food, books and supplies, transportation, miscellaneous personal expenses and loan fees.
 Increases may be allowed for dependent care costs and disability expenses in documented individual student circumstances.

 Budgets are constructed to estimate expenses for periods of enrollment for the fall and spring semesters as well as the summer terms.